observerly/perseus/README.md

 ```

 **N.B.** _All Alembic model "revisions" (changes) should be committed to source control, so everyone has a consistent database schema history._

+## Acknowledgements

+This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI : [10.26093/cds/vizier](https://vizier.cds.unistra.fr/)).

+The original description of the VizieR service was published in 2000, A&AS 143, 23.